villanuv/nissan-intelligent-mobility-tour/README.md

 ## General Notes

 This project also considers mobile-first design, using Bootstrap’s various classes to achieve a fully responsive layout.
 I began with an outside-in approach, starting with Capybara testing.
 As I got further deeper into it, that was abandoned along with further RSpec tests.
 I moved forward incrementally with each task by reading errors.
 This is the reason for multiple migrations.
 The canvas signature is saved as data URL.
+And lastly, styling was made overall consistent for Chrome, Firefox and Safari on macOS (see use of arrow.png).

 ## UX Improvements:
 - Disabled text selection to prevent user from selecting text beyond signature box.
 That could be problematic.